web-work-tools/yest-the-docs/index.md

-# Yes Deployment MkDocs
+# Yes The Docs

-**thank you for your patience while search and navigation load** :D
+This is a test of Just-The-Docs

-This is for testing purposes, and practice working with MkDocs.
+I wasn't able to install it by following regular instructions.. but I forked the repo, copied the whole thing to this repo (minus .git files and the like.)
 ---

 Because of the way MkDocs works, it's best to use the `master` branch for your markdown and configuration, and publish to `gh-pages`.